chriscross12324/PersonalProjects/README.md

   2) Design and Create a beautiful Mobile application keeping design, functionality, and accessibility main priorities.
   3) Develop a frictionless user experience that users want to experience rather than feel forced to use.
   4) Expand my skills in Database management and design, ensuring scalability and efficiency.
+  5) Learn how to use Web API Endpoints.
-  5) Bring together different communities and cultures into one place through the most shared hobbie...
+  6) Bring together different communities and cultures into one place through the most shared hobbie...
 Music!

 ###### Year Began
 2021